 Bloomberg Barclays U.S. Aggregate Index

-The Index is a broad-based flagship benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
+benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 The Index includes Treasuries, government-related and corporate securities, MBS (agency fixed-rate and hybrid ARM pass-throughs), ABS, and CMBS (agency and non-agency).
+Bloomberg Barclays U.S. Intermediate Credit Index

 Bloomberg Barclays U.S. Intermediate Credit Index

-The Index is the intermediate component of the Bloomberg Barclays U.S. Credit Index.
-The Bloomberg Barclays U.S. Credit Index measures the investment grade, US dollar-denominated, fixed-rate, taxable, corporate and government –related bond markets.
-It is composed of the US Corporate Index and a non-corporate component that includes foreign agencies, sovereigns, supranationals, and local authorities.
+the Bloomberg Barclays U.S. Credit Index.
+The Bloomberg Barclays U.S. Credit Index measures the investment grade, US dollar-denominated, fixed-rate, taxable, corporate and government related bond markets.
+It is composed of the US Corporate Index and a non- corporate component that includes foreign agencies, sovereigns, supranationals, and local authorities.

 Past performance is no guarantee of future results.
 Investing is speculative and involves risk, including the possible loss of principal.
 Historical returns should not be used as the primary basis for investment decisions.
 This product should be considered based on the suitability of its strategy in relation to return objectives, risk tolerances, and other investments.
 Although the statements of fact and data in this document have been obtained from or based upon sources believed to be reliable, Dolan McEniry Capital Management, LLC makes no warranties or representation as to their accuracy, correctness, or reliability, and assumes no liability or responsibility for any omissions or errors.